William Jackson III brings a new skill set to the WFT, and it’s giving the defense options

-Recently, Jackson said, he learned a press coverage technique called the “T step,” which is a way to stay patient while breaking after backpedaling, and he’s been doing it everywhere — on the field, at home, in the grocery store.
+Recently, Jackson said, he learned a press coverage technique called the “T step,” which is a way to stay patient while breaking after backpedaling, and he has been doing it everywhere — on the field, at home, in the grocery store.

 “Even my girlfriend looks at me like, ‘What are you doing?’”
 Jackson said.
 He shrugged.
 “You know, it’s just in your head after a while.”

 The example is emblematic of his larger evolution.
-Jackson said he signed in Washington partly because, at 29, he wanted to be more than one-dimensional.
+Jackson said he signed with Washington partly because, at 28, he wanted to be more than one-dimensional.
 He pointed out he rarely got to play with the vision required for zone coverage in Cincinnati, because it used him in man coverage “80 percent of the time.”
 He was also enticed by the idea of playing behind Washington’s elite defensive line, and before the team’s second preseason game Friday night, when he’ll get to check his progress against the Bengals, Jackson took a shot at his old team by saying the line here is “making my job easier for a change.”

-In his personal growth, Washington hopes Jackson can help solve what Coach Ron Rivera saw as one of the unit’s main weaknesses last year: Predictability.
+With Jackson’s personal growth, Washington hopes he can help solve what Coach Ron Rivera saw as one of the unit’s main weaknesses last year: Predictability.

-Rivera has said he thought the unit over-relied on zone coverage last year — using it on 75 percent of its snaps, according to TruMedia — and that lessened the effectiveness of its blitzes.
+Rivera has said he thought the unit relied too much on zone coverage last year — using it on 75 percent of its snaps, according to TruMedia — and that lessened the effectiveness of its blitzes.
 For example, the defense sometimes showed blitz early and the quarterback countered with a quick pass underneath, beating the zone and rendering extra rushers ineffective.

 One fix would be to play more man coverage, which would force quarterbacks to hold the ball longer and take advantage of Washington’s strong pass rush.
 But Rivera is thinking bigger.
 He wants true balance, to use man, zone, press and other schemes interchangeably so coordinator Jack Del Rio can run disguises and keep offenses guessing.
 The key to executing a dizzying number of defensive combinations is every defender having a baseline ability to run each of them, so at practice, Jackson works on zone techniques, such as T step and seeing the quarterback through the wide receiver, while also relying on old faithful moves.